Stansbury High School

 Stansbury High School is a public four-year high school in the western United States, located in Stansbury Park, Utah.
 Established in 2009 as part of the Tooele County School District.
-Stansbury High is currently in the Utah High School Activities Association (UHSAA) Class 5A Region VII and its mascot is a Stallion.
+Stansbury High is currently in the Utah High School Activities Association (UHSAA) Class 4A Region XI and its mascot is a Stallion.
 As of the 2018–2019 school year, Stansbury High has 1,849 students enrolled and 76 teachers, with a student-to-teacher ratio of approximately 24:1.
 Stansbury High School teaches the 9th through the 12th grades.